Edge detection

-Edge detection includes a variety of mathematical methods that aim at identifying edges, curves in a digital image at which the image brightness changes sharply or, more formally, has discontinuities.
+Edge detection includes a variety of mathematical methods that aim at identifying edges, defined as curves in a digital image at which the image brightness changes sharply or, more formally, has discontinuities.
 The same problem of finding discontinuities in one-dimensional signals is known as step detection and the problem of finding signal discontinuities over time is known as change detection.
 Edge detection is a fundamental tool in image processing, machine vision and computer vision, particularly in the areas of feature detection and feature extraction.

 Motivations

 The purpose of detecting sharp changes in image brightness is to capture important events and changes in properties of the world.

 It can be shown that under rather general assumptions for an image formation model, discontinuities in image brightness are likely to correspond to: